sahil1777/End-to-End-Retail-Analysis/README.md

   - SQL Querying in Python: Employing SQL queries in Python to perform various levels of analysis, from descriptive customer and sales metrics to predictive and prescriptive business insights.
   - Data Visualization: Visualizing key findings to enhance decision-making and provide stakeholders with clear insights.

+- File Components:
+  - dump_data.ipynb:
+    - A Jupyter Notebook script that handles the extraction and loading of raw data from a PostgreSQL database into a Python environment for further analysis.
+This script is the first step in the data pipeline.

+  - Data_dump.pdf:
+    - A PDF version of the dump_data.ipynb notebook, providing a static reference for the data extraction and loading process.

+  - main_analysis/:
+    - A directory containing the primary analysis notebook(s) where multi-level SQL querying and data analysis are performed.
+This includes descriptive, predictive, and prescriptive analytics to derive actionable business insights.

+  - Analysis.pdf:
+    - A PDF version of the analysis notebook(s) from the main_analysis directory, offering a static view of the analytical process, visualizations, and insights.

 ### Analytical Queries Breakdown:
 - Descriptive Analytics: